mtfront/mtfront/content/posts/2024-01/3-hugo-blog-heatmap.md

   };
   var option;

+  // echart heatmap data seems to only support two elements tuple
+  // it doesn't render when each item has 3 value
+  // it also only pass first 2 elements when reading event param
+  // so here we build a map to store additional metadata like link and title
+  // map format {date: [wordcount, link, title]}
   // for more information see https://blog.douchi.space/hugo-blog-heatmap
-  // echart heatmap data seems to only support two elements tuple, it doesn't render when each item has 3 value
-  // it also shrink to 2 value when reading event param. so we have an indivisual map to handle the links
-  // map format {date, [wordcount, link, title]}
   var dataMap = new Map();
   {{ range ((where .Site.RegularPages "Type" "post")) }}
     var key = {{ .Date.Format "2006-01-02" }};